RFspin/AntennaPattern.jl/README.md

 > "3D antenna pattern processing done easy."

-> **Warning**
->There is no 3D plotting yet, this package is a WIP.
-Processing data from CST is available.

 Simple open source solution to antenna 3D data processing.
 Why?
 - Processing data from measurements is a constant and never-ending struggle.
 - There is very little tools that allow you to easily do this.